 Dr. Raymond J. Hruby, DO, MS, FAAO (Dist) is a graduate of the College of Osteopathic Medicine and Surgery in Des Moines, Iowa.
 He is board certified in Family Medicine/OMT by the American Board of Osteopathic Family Practice and Osteopathic Manipulative Medicine by the American Osteopathic Board on Special Proficiency in Osteopathic Manipulative Medicine.
 Dr. Hruby completed a traditional internship at Osteopathic Hospital of Maine, Portland, ME and was in private practice for sixteen years.
 Retired as professor and chair of the Department of Osteopathic Manipulative Medicine at COMP, he continues consulting with the school’s Department of NMM/OMM on teaching, research, curriculum analysis and development, new faculty mentorships and Predoctoral OMM Fellows.
 He is involved with WUHS’s Interprofessional Education program, and lectures part-time in the Graduate School of Basic Medical Sciences, among others.
 He is a fellow of the American Academy of Osteopathy and a member of the ??American Osteopathic Association, American Academy of Osteopathy, American College of Osteopathic Family Practitioners, Osteopathic Cranial Academy, Osteopathic Physicians and Surgeons of California, Memberships: AOA, AAO.
 ACOFP, OCA, OPSC.
 Cranial proficiency (OCA).

-Dr. Lee is a graduate of Kansas City University of Medicine and Biosciences.
+Dr. R. Paul Lee, DO, FAAO, FCA, is a graduate of Kansas City University of Medicine and Biosciences.
 He is Board certified in Osteopathic Manipulative Medicine and Medical Acupuncture.
 Dr. Lee completed a residency in OMM at the AT Still University College of Osteopathic Medicine, Kirksville, Missouri.
 He served on the Board of Directors of The Cranial Academy and Board of Governors of the American Academy of Osteopathy.
 He was awarded the Fellow of the American Academy of Osteopathy, FAAO and Fellow of the Cranial Academy, FCA.
 He was awarded the Sutherland Memorial Lecture and Honorary Life Membership in AAO.
 He is retired from his OMM private general practice in Durango, CO.
 His memberships include: AOA, AAO, and OCA.